nachocaru/xaprb.com/content/blog/2009-02-01-maatkit-version-2979-released.md

 categories:
   - SQL
 ---
-Our monthly [Maatkit][1] release is [ready to download][2], on time as we&#8217;ve gotten into the habit of doing every month.
+Our monthly [Maatkit][1] release is [ready to download][2], on time as we've gotten into the habit of doing every month.
 There have been a LOT of changes.
 One thing to note: mk-log-parser is now renamed as [mk-query-digest][3].
 There is too much else to write about, and things are in very rapid flux.
 Just [read the documentation][4]!

-If you don&#8217;t see [your bug fixed or feature request implemented][5] below, now&#8217;s a great time to sponsor the features you need.
-Percona&#8217;s business is growing quickly and the need for excellent tools for us and our clients is very high.
-That means other people&#8217;s requests just get lower priority unless there&#8217;s money to pay the developer&#8217;s paycheck with.
+If you don't see [your bug fixed or feature request implemented][5] below, now's a great time to sponsor the features you need.
+Percona's business is growing quickly and the need for excellent tools for us and our clients is very high.
+That means other people's requests just get lower priority unless there's money to pay the developer's paycheck with.

 A big, big thanks to [EngineYard][6], [Vantage Media][7] and [Kongregate][8], who sponsored the features they needed in Maatkit this month.